aaron-nanas/fpga-telemetry-bot/README.md

 | Metal Mecanum Wheel with Motor Shaft Coupling (Left and Right) | 4 | 8.90 per unit | [Product Link](https://www.dfrobot.com/product-2301.html)

 # Mecanum Wheels Chart
-The following reference was used to determine the drive directions of the robot.
+The following reference from goBILDA was used to determine the drive directions of the robot.

-For reference, the register that determines the motor direction and the PWM enable signals consists of the following decimal values based on the specified directions:
+The register that determines the motor direction and the PWM enable signals consists of the following decimal values based on the specified directions:

 - Move Forward: 63
 - Move Backward: 207